According to the Carpet and Rug Institute, having carpets inside your home provides some benefits.

 Bottom line: If you need something compact but does not compromise on performance, the Bissell SpotClean Professional is a great option.
 It won’t break the bank at just a little under $130 and still provides the same versatility as the more expensive Rug Doctor.

-Choosing one again will depend on need and budget.
-For large homes with lots of carpet, go with the Rug Doctor Might Pro or the Bissell Big Green.
-Smaller homes in need of a full sized carpet cleaner will benefit from the Bissell ProHeat 2X.
+Choosing one again will depend on the need and budget.
+For large homes with lots of carpets, go with the Rug Doctor Mighty Pro or the Bissell Big Green.
+Smaller houses in need of a full-sized carpet cleaner will benefit from the Bissell ProHeat 2X.